 Increase of Age for Required Minimum Distribution (RMD) A person's initial RMD must be taken by April 1 of the year following the year in which he turns the age of 73.
 Penalty-Free Withdrawals for Birth or Adoption An individual may take a penalty-free withdrawal of up to \$5,000 from an IRA or employer-sponsored retirement plan for expenses associated with the birth or adoption of a child.
-Contributions to a Traditional IRA After the Age of 73 Provided an individual has earned income, he's able to contribute to a Traditional IRA regardless of his age.
+Contributions to a Traditional IRA After the Age of 73 Provided a person has earned income, he's able to contribute to a Traditional IRA regardless of his age.
 Section 529 College Savings Plans An individual is now permitted to withdraw up to \$10,000 on a tax-free basis (a qualified withdrawal) to repay a qualified student loan as well as expenses for certain apprenticeship programs.
 This is a lifetime limit.
-Inherited IRAs (also referred to as Stretch IRAs) An individual who inherited an IRA on or after Jan.
-1, 2020, must take distributions / withdraw all funds within 10 years.
-Along with decedent's spouse, an exception is made for an eligible designated beneficiary, including a minor child (until age of majority is reached), a disabled or chronically ill person, or any beneficiary who's less than 10 years younger than the decedent 401(k) Plans for Part-Time Employees Employers that maintain 401(k) plans must have a dual eligibility requirement under which employees are eligible if they complete either: A one-year of service requirement (with the existing 1,000-hour requirement) or Three consecutive years during which the employees complete at least 500 hours of service
+Inherited IRAs (also referred to as Stretch IRAs) ■ An individual who inherits an IRA must take distributions / withdraw all funds within 10 years. ■ Along with decedent's spouse, an exception is made for an eligible designated beneficiary, including a minor child (until age of majority is reached), a disabled or chronically ill person, or any beneficiary who's less than 10 years younger than the decedent ■ Employers that maintain 401(k) plans must have a dual eligibility requirement under which employees are eligible if they complete either: 1.
+A one-year of service requirement (with the existing 1,000-hour requirement) or 2.
+Three consecutive years during which the employees complete at least 500 hours of service